Jennifer-Zhan/Websys_Labs/lab3/part1/readme.md

 semantically correct.
 Sometimes we just want some tags that won't effect the format of contents, but other tags such as section have some requirements, that's why we choose div.

+Jennifer Zhan: Using hCard allows human easily get more specific semantic meaning of the tags, and allows machine to get the intended meaning of each tag.
+The hCard could help making the information more readable for both human and machine.
+For example, it is easier to figure out the information in the tag is an email address, a phone number or something else. hCard would be very helpful for search engine to differentiate the information in each element especially when the information are all characters or all number that are hard to differentiate.

 Jiahui Wu:hCard information I added to my personal resume page is useful to humans since they can use the email link to email me directly.
 And for machines, they don't know which is phone number and which is fax number if we just give them the number, hCard can make machines get and clarify those information immediately.